Hybrid quantum-classical machine learning for generative chemistry and drug design: Methods

 For each $S^{m}_{n}$, we compute the arithmetic mean and concatenate all calculated vectors into the fixed-length output tensor.

 Restricted Boltzmann machine (RBM) is implemented in the latent space as presented in papers~\cite{khoshaman2018quantum, rolfe2016discrete}.
+The probability distribution of RBM is

-RBM consists of two layers of $128$ units each.
-RBM of precisely this size can be sampled using existing quantum annealing devices.
+where $h_l$ are bias weights for units $z_l$ and each $W_{lm}$ is the weight associated with the connection between units $z_l$ and $z_m$.
+The effective temperature is supposed to be equal to $1.0$ and is not presented in the formulas.
+RBM in the proposed model consists of two layers of $128$ units each.
+RBM of this size can be sampled using existing quantum annealing devices.
 It is worth noting that all the units of RBM in DVAE are latent variables and connected to the rest of the model.
 Hence, there is no distinction between "hidden" and "visible" units as for standalone RBM~\cite{khoshaman2018quantum, rolfe2016discrete}.
-We employed the spike-and-exponential transformation as a smoothing probability distribution and the reparametrization trick to avoid calculating of derivatives over random variables.
-RBM is sampled by performing $30$ steps of Gibbs updates using persistent contrastive divergence (PCD)~\cite{tieleman2008training}.